Davittt-zz/financial-chat/README.md

 - List Chatroom list.
 - Register User.
 - Login User.
-- Secure Chat that allows clients to send messages to server and the other way round.
+- Secure Chat that allows clients to send messages to the server and the other way round.
-- Decoupled bot that will call an API using the stock_code as a parameter.
+- A decoupled bot that will call an API using the stock_code as a parameter.
 - Frontend login form.
 - Frontend chatroom window.
 Ability to switch among chatrooms.
-- List last 50 messages from a particular chatroom.
+- List the last 50 messages from a particular chatroom.
 - Incremental database Migrations.
 - Error Handling Middleware.

 # Technologies

 - .Net Code App (2.2).
-- Postgresql database with Entitiy Framework.
+- Postgresql database with Entity Framework.
 - JWT Authentication and Authorization in ASP.NET Core Web API.
 - SignalR hub.
 - xUnit